Learning State Representations via Retracing in Reinforcement Learning: Introduction

 \section{Introduction}

 Recent developments in deep reinforcement learning (RL) have made great progress in solving complex control tasks~\citep{Mnih2013PlayingAW, levine2016end, silver2017mastering, vinyals2017starcraft, schrittwieser2020mastering}.
 With the increasing capacity of deep RL algorithms, the problems of interests become increasingly complex.
-An immediate challenge is that the observation space becomes unprecedentedly high-dimensional, and often the perceived observations have significant redundancy, negatively impacting the policy learning.
+An immediate challenge is that the observation space becomes unprecedentedly high-dimensional, and often the perceived observations have significant redundancy and might only contain partial information with respect to the associated ground-truth states, hence negatively impacting the policy learning.
 The field of representation learning offers a wide range of approaches for extracting useful information from high-dimensional data (with potentially sequential dependency structure)~\citep{bengio2013representation}.
 Many recent works have explored the application of representation learning in RL~\citep{Ha2018WorldM, Hafner2019LearningLD, Hafner2020DreamTC, schrittwieser2020mastering, schwarzerdata, Zhang2020LearningIR}, which lead to superior performance comparing to naive embedding.
-Many of such algorithms rely on predictive (reconstruction) supervision for representation learning, i.e., the state representations are learned such that transitions in the observation space are maximally preserved in the embedding space.
+Many such algorithms rely on predictive (reconstruction) supervision for representation learning, such that the effects of actions in the observable space are maximally preserved in the learned representation space.